Unique Locations for Corporate Retreats: From Desert Lodges to Forest Cabins

 Capacity: 20–45

 It feels like stepping into a frontier film set—except with better wine and heated floors.
-Your team gets the whole town: hot springs, saloon, trails.
-It’s quiet, weird, and entirely yours.
+Your team gets the whole town: hot springs, saloon, private cabins, mountain trails.
+The property can only be booked as a full buyout, meaning absolute privacy and a setting that feels entirely yours.

 7. El Cosmico – Marfa, Texas